haithamAbuElnasr/Upsolver-Tool/README.md

 tagsOnly: Limits the results to problems that have only the specified tags (no extra tags).

 skipTags: Problems that have any of these tags will be excluded from the results.

+These filters help customize problem selection based on your focus areas, allowing you to focus on certain algorithms or techniques, or avoid specific types of problems.

 ## Run
 ```bash